Performance Analysis of Superconductor-constriction-Superconductor Transmon Qubits: Results and Discussion

-The improved charge dispersion makes the ScS transmon both less sensitive to charge noise and, in turn, gives it a longer dephasing time $T_2$.
+The improved charge dispersion makes the ScS transmon less sensitive to charge noise and, in turn, gives it a longer dephasing time $T_2$.
 For dephasing caused by slow charge fluctuations of large amplitude, Koch \emph{et al}. \cite{Koch2007} has found an upper limit of $T_2$ given by:

 Using this relation, we compare $T_2$ for both SIS and ScS transmons for $E_J/E_C$ between 1 and 100 (Figure \ref{charge_dispersion}c).
 The ScS transmon improves $T_2$ across the entire range of $E_J/E_C$ and especially at higher ratios.
-At $E_J/E_C=100$, the SIS transmon has a $T_2$ ceiling of about 3 ms, compared to about 50 ms for the ScS transmon, an over 10 fold increase.
-At present, because the $T_1$ lifetime of SIS transmon qubits is still beyond 1 ms and not limited by the charge noise, this advantage of the ScS transmon architecture will have little performance benefit.
-However, because we expect the lifetimes of superconducting qubits to continue improving (\emph{Schoelkopf's Law}) \cite{Kjaergaard2020}, there may be a point when charge noise dephasing becomes a bottleneck, for which the ScS transmon architecture can offer effective mitigation.
+At $E_J/E_C=100$, the SIS transmon has a $T_2$ ceiling of about 3 ms, compared to about 15 ms for the ScS transmon with $d/\xi=1.60$ ($a_1=-2/3$), a 5-fold increase.
+More significantly improvement is achieved for longer constrictions (i.e., larger $d/\xi$).
+At present, because the $T_1$ lifetime of SIS transmon qubits is still beyond 1 ms and not limited by the charge noise, this advantage of the ScS transmon architecture will yield little performance benefit.
+However, because we expect the lifetimes of superconducting qubits to continue improving (\emph{Schoelkopf's Law}) \cite{Kjaergaard2020}, there may be a point when charge noise dephasing becomes a bottleneck, for which the ScS transmon architecture can offer effective mitigation despite the tradeoff of slower gate speed.